Lessica/TrollRecorder/ExternalAPIs.md

 - `trapp://voice-memo/on`: Start a new voice memo.
 - `trapp://voice-memo/off`: Stop an existing voice memo session.
 - `trapp://voice-memo/toggle`: Start a new voice memo, or stop an existing one.
+- `trapp://system-audio/on`: Start a new system audio recording.
+- `trapp://system-audio/off`: Stop an existing system audio recording session.
+- `trapp://system-audio/toggle`: Start a new system audio recording, or stop an existing one.